Popular Tales and Romances of the Northern Nations: Translators

-The book was published without crediting the original authors of the stories, or their translators.
-However, several bibliographical sources attribute the work to different translators, including William Henry Leeds, (Note: William Henry Leeds is given as one of the translators in John George Cochrane's Catalogue of the Library and Abbotsford, and George Willis's Catalogue of Superior Second-Hand Books, as well as the sole translator in Sotheran's later catalogues, Henry George Bohn's Bibliographer's Manual of English Literature, and the Brooklyn Public Library catalogue, while the Peabody Institute's Baltimore Library gives "— Leed" as the anonymous editor.)
-Robert Pearse Gillies, (Note: Robert Pearse Gillies is given as one of the translators in Henry George Bohn's Catalogue of Books, George Willis's Catalogue of Superior Second-Hand Books, Willis and Sotheran catalogues, early Sotheran's catalogues, and Sotheby, Wilkinson & Hodge's Catalogue of Books from the Library of a Gentleman.)
+The book does not credit the original authors of the stories, or their translators.
+However, several bibliographical sources attribute the work to different translators, including William Henry Leeds, (Note: William Henry Leeds is given as one of the translators in John George Cochrane's Catalogue of the Library at Abbotsford, and George Willis's Catalogue of Superior Second-Hand Books, as well as the sole translator in Sotheran's later catalogues, Henry George Bohn's Bibliographer's Manual of English Literature, and the Brooklyn Public Library catalogue, while the Peabody Institute's Baltimore Library gives "— Leed" as the anonymous editor.)
+John or Robert Pearse Gillies, (Note: "Gillies" is given as one of the translators in Henry George Bohn's Catalogue of Books, George Willis's Catalogue of Superior Second-Hand Books, Willis and Sotheran catalogues, early Sotheran's catalogues (the only source that gives an initial – J. – to the surname Gillies), and Sotheby, Wilkinson & Hodge's Catalogue of Books from the Library of a Gentleman.)
 George Soane, (Note: George Soane is given as one of the translators in Henry George Bohn's Catalogue of Books, George Willis's Catalogue of Superior Second-Hand Books, Willis and Sotheran catalogues, and early Sotheran's catalogues.)
 John Bowring, (Note: In 1825, several magazines reported that Friedrich Laun's novel Die Zigeunerin was being translated, with some giving the name of the translator as John Bowring, and others as John Browning.
 When it was ready to be published the following year, notices listed it as being "by the translator of Popular Stories of Northern Nations" or "Popular Tales of the Northern Nations".